kconnour/pyRT_DISORT/builddocs/rst/users-guide/controller.rst

 We need to set a number of computational parameters.
 Let's do that with :class:`~controller.ComputationalParameters`.
 We can just plug the number of layers inferred from the number of altitudes to use from the equation of state.
-Let's then use 64 moments, 16 streams, 1 polar and azimuthal angle, and 80 user levels.
+Let's then use 64 moments, 16 streams, and 1 polar and azimuthal angle.
+Let's also define the user levels to be at the same locations as our model boundaries.

 .. code-block:: python

    from pyRT_DISORT.controller import ComputationalParameters

    cp = ComputationalParameters(hydro.n_layers, model.legendre_moments.shape[0],
-                                16, 1, 1, 80)
+                                16, 1, 1, hydro.n_layers+1)

    MAXCLY = cp.n_layers
    MAXMOM = cp.n_moments